-Dr. Crafts joined Olin College in August 2000 from Brandeis University, where he was dean of student affairs.
+Dr. Roger ("Rod") C. Crafts, Jr. joined Olin College from Brandeis University, where he was Dean of Student Affairs from 1984 to 2000.
 He has also held student affairs positions at the University of Rhode Island and Indiana University.
-Dr. Crafts is known nationally for his creative innovations in the delivery of student services, his dedicated and cohesive staff, and his leadership in professional organizations.
-Under his leadership, Brandeis revamped its student judicial system, joined the prestigious University Athletic Association, established an Intercultural Center and combined the functions of residence life and student activities into one office.
+Dr. Crafts is known nationally for his creative innovations in the delivery of student services and his dedicated and cohesive staff.
+At Brandeis, Dr. Crafts was instrumental in enhancing the sense of community for undergraduate and graduate students and increasing the undergraduate retention rate by more than ten percent.
+He also substantially improved coordination among the seven departments within the Division of Student Affairs.
+Under his leadership, Brandeis revamped its student disciplinary system, joined the prestigious University Athletic Association, and established an Intercultural Center.
 At Olin, he is responsible for helping to establish and preserve a rich and diverse campus life that enhances student academic experiences.
-Among the areas reporting to him are academic advising, residence life, athletics and recreation, student activities, judicial affairs, health services, spiritual life and personal counseling.
-Dr. Crafts holds a B.A. from Earlham College and a M.S. in education and Ed.D. from Indiana University.
+Among the areas reporting to him are academic advising, residence life, new student orientation, intramurals and recreation, student activities, the honor code and board, health services, psychotherapy and psychiatric services, community service, spiritual life, performing arts, registrar and student accounts.
+Dean Crafts holds a B.A. in biology from Earlham College and M.S.Ed. and Ed.D. degrees from Indiana University.